Establishing a Fishery Improvement Project

-In October 2016, the Thai Sustainable Fisheries Round Table was finally able to announce a cooperation with the Thai government to adopt international fishing standards in the Gulf of Thailand.
-This paved the way towards creating a long-term sustainable fishery, taking into account the ongoing issues with overfishing, and illegal, unregulated and unreported (IUU) activities.
-The announcement marked the formal establishment of the FIP.
+In October 2016, the Thai Sustainable Fisheries Round Table announced its cooperation with the Thai government to adopt international fishing standards in the Gulf of Thailand.